Nonprofits, Form 990 Deadline ApproachingJuly 08, 2020

 - Informs the IRS -- The Form 990 provides the IRS with information about your nonprofit's activities and financial status in order to demonstrate that your nonprofit still meets the qualifications for tax-exemption.

-Form 990, 990EZ, 990N and 990PF must be filed by the 15th day of the 5th month after the end of your organization’s accounting period.
+Typically, Form 990, 990EZ, 990N and 990PF must be filed by the 15th day of the 5th month after the end of your organization’s accounting period.
 For a calendar-year organization (December 31st year end), then, the forms are due May 15th of the following year.
+In light of concerns brought on by the COVID-19 pandemic, the deadline was extended to July 15, 2020.

 Can you file for an extension?